bahmutov/include-version/README.md

 ```

 As shown above, you configure which files to update in `package.json` "config" block.
+All file paths are relative to the current working folder, which is the root folder of the
+NPM package.
 In all files, the tool will replace string `{{ include-version }}` if found.
 Thus I usually
 have something like this in my library source